South Towns Teaching Pros

 We would like to introduce and welcome Tom Harty to our staff at both Village Glen and South Towns Tennis Clubs.
 Tom has many years of experience coaching and playing the game at the collegiate Division 1 level.

-During his tenure as one of the top WNY Tennis Teaching Pros he has coached many of the top juniors in the area many of whom have gone on to compete at the collegiate level.
-He has always been a big supporter of USTA Junior Team Tennis and was the coach for numerous regional and sectional championship teams.
+In addition to his coaching expertise, Wayne is also a USTA Eastern Section Clinician, helping to educate area schools and organizations on how to incorporate tennis into their curriculum as well as to improve their existing programs.
+Over the past 15-plus years he has coached many of the top juniors in the area, many of whom have gone on to compete at the collegiate level.
+Wayne has always been a big supporter of the USTA Junior Team Tennis Program.
+Wayne has been the coach for numerous regional and sectional championship teams and is currently the USTA JTT Coordinator for the Buffalo area.

 Wayne played at the University of Connecticut and Southern Connecticut State University and helped lead his high school team to the Connecticut State Championship his senior season.
-This wide assortment of playing and coaching experience, training and education has allowed Wayne to become one of the most respected and versatile tennis pros and coaches in Western New York Area.
+This wide assortment of playing, coaching, training and education experience has allowed Wayne to become one of the most versatile tennis pros and coaches in Western New York Area.

 James is a former Division I head coach having led the Men’s and Women’s programs at Fairleigh Dickinson University in Teaneck, NJ.
 While there, James guided the Men’s team to the 2015 Northeast Conference Championship match while coaching the Northeast Conference Men’s 2015 Player of the Year.